nordnet/react-bem-grid/README.md

 npm run build
 ```

-Then run the simple-grid example project:
+Then run the simple-grid or documentation example project:

 ```sh
 cd examples/simple-grid